MicrosoftDocs/ATADocs/ATPDocs/zero-trust.md

 ## Monitoring for Zero Trust

 When monitoring for Zero Trust, make sure review and mitigate open alerts from Defender for Identity together with your other security operations.
-You may also want to integrate Defender for Identity with [Microsoft Defender for Cloud Apps](/defender-cloud-apps/) to bring on-premises signals into any specific user's overall risk calculation.
+You may also want to use [advanced hunting queries in Microsoft 365 Defender](/microsoft-365/security/defender/advanced-hunting-overview) to look for threats across identities, devices, and cloud apps.

-For example, integrating with Defender for Identity alerts Azure AD if users are indulging in risky behavior while accessing on-premises, non-modern resources like File Shares.
-This behavior can then be factored into the overall user risk, and may require that you block the user from further access in the cloud.
+For example, you can use advanced hunting to discover an attacker's [lateral movement paths](understand-lateral-movement-paths.md), and then see if the same identity has been involved in other detections.

 > [!TIP]
-> Ingest your alerts into [Microsoft Sentinel](/azure/sentinel/overview), a cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution to provide your Security Operations Center (SOC) with a single pane of glass for monitoring security events across your enterprise.
+> Ingest your alerts into [Microsoft Sentinel with Microsoft 365 Defender](/azure/sentinel/microsoft-365-defender-sentinel-integration), a cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution to provide your Security Operations Center (SOC) with a single pane of glass for monitoring security events across your enterprise.
 >

 ## Next steps